27th Street Storm Interceptor Project

 Old pipe being prepared for tie-in with new pipe

-Washington Street is currently closed from Glenarm to the alley on Washington between 25th Ave. and 24th Ave.
-25th Ave. is closed between Clarkson and Washington Street, and local traffic has one lane of access until the inlets and ramps are completed.
+Current Impacts: Washington Street is closed from Glenarm to the alley on Washington between 25th Ave. and 24th Ave.
+25th Ave. is now open between Clarkson and Washington Street, this area will again close temporarily when we are building the ADA ramps and working on the curb / gutter.
 26th Street is now open between Welton and Glenarm through the intersection of Glenarm and 26th Street.
 Glenarm is also now open from 26th to Washington.
-The upcoming paving operations next week will close some streets which are now open.

 Welton continues to remain open during construction unless an unforeseen safety issue causes a temporary closure.
 RTD’s Light Rail remains open at all times during construction.
 Business access always remains open.
 Please continue to follow all suggested detour routes.